Academic powerhouse leads PhD Program with heart and mind

 A rich legacy of Foster PhD alumni

 Mitchell insists on making every last bit of work count while at Foster.
 In the case of the PhD Program, exponentially.
-Through his policies as PhD Program director and his example as a smart, caring mentor, he’s creating a rich legacy in the legions of students he has influenced.
+Through his policies as former PhD Program director and his example as a smart, caring mentor, he’s created a rich legacy in the legions of students he has influenced.

 “Terry was a magnificent mentor and friend throughout my doctoral program,” says Denise Daniels (PhD 1997), associate dean for undergraduate studies at Seattle Pacific University.
 “I would not be the scholar or teacher that I am without his input.”